-You will share the first-year curriculum with BA (Hons) Fashion Marketing and Business, allowing you to study core fashion fundamentals that are common to both degree programmes.
+You will share the first-year curriculum with BA (Hons) Fashion Communication and Promotion, allowing you to study core fashion fundamentals that are common to both degree programmes.
 These include areas such as fashion history, contextual awareness, branding, marketing, industry awareness and effective communication techniques.
-With knowledge of these core subjects, you are enabled to engage with a wider range of topics, examine more complex concepts and explore the use of new media and digital technologies as tools for innovation and creativity within fashion communication and promotion.
-In response you will consider the impact of sustainability and consider forward-thinking ideas that could affect social change through fashion ventures.